-Germany is home to several research infrastructures (RIs) of global significance.
+Germany is home to several of these research infrastructures (RIs) of global significance.

 What are research infrastructures?

 Research infrastructures are major instruments, resources or service facilities for research in all disciplines that stand out because they are of at least national significance and have a long life – as a rule, more than ten years.
-In the case of the natural, biological, environmental and technological sciences as well as medicine, investment costs amount to at least 15 million euros.
+Access to them is fundamentally open, and their use is arranged on the basis of research quality standards.

 Research infrastructures roadmap

-Germany also contributes to the funding of joint international research infrastructures, such as the European Space Agency (ESA), Paris, France; the European Southern Observatory (ESO), Garching, Germany; and the European Organisation for Nuclear Research (CERN) in Geneva, Switzerland.
-Germany provides more than 20% of CERN’s budget, making it the largest contributor of funds for this most renowned centre of fundamental physics.
+Germany already contributes to the funding of joint international research infrastructures, such as the European Space Agency (ESA), Paris, France; the European Southern Observatory (ESO), Garching, Germany; and the European Organisation for Nuclear Research (CERN) in Geneva, Switzerland.
+Germany provides over 20% of CERN’s budget, making it the largest contributor of funds for this most renowned centre of fundamental physics.

 The new National Roadmap for Research Infrastructures also aims to facilitate policy decisions about which European and international research infrastructure projects Germany should participate in.